sngular/kloadgen/README.md

   * **Generic Kafka Sampler** : Simple Kafka Sampler where serializer is configure by properties.

 * **KLoadGen Config** : This jmeter config element generates plaintext messages based on input schema template designed.

 * **Kafka Headers Config** : This jmeter config element generates serialized object messages based on input class and its property configurations.

+* **File Serialized Config** : This jmeter config element allows to upload a schema file instead to get it from the Schema Registry

+* **Schema Registry Config** : This jmeter config element allows to configure the connection to a Schema Registry, security access,....

 ### Setup